-Molecular Medicine has established the Anthony Cerami Award in Translational Medicine to honor investigators who have created the fundamental innovation necessary for molecular medicine to advance into clinical practice.
-The award recognizes leading edge discoveries that have led to improvement of human health, and have opened the door to new therapeutic advances and understanding.
+Molecular Medicine has established the Anthony Cerami Award in Translational Medicine to honor investigators who have created the fundamental discoveries and innovation necessary for critical advances in clinical practice.
+The award recognizes leading edge discoveries that have led to seminal understanding and/or improvement of human health and have opened the door to new therapeutic advances.

 Recipients are investigators who provided the crucial early insight and ideas that are the essence of discovery, creating new fields and research trajectories followed by the persistent clinical investigation that ultimately changes how disease is prevented, diagnosed, and treated.
 The award celebrates and commemorates the unique attributes of insight, genius, and perseverance that are at the heart of the discovery process.

-The recipient receives a $20,000 USD award, and is invited to publish a monograph of their work that inspired or produced the clinical product(s).
+The recipient receives a $5,000 USD award and is invited to publish a monograph of their work that inspired or produced the discovery and/or clinical product(s).
 The monograph represents a unique opportunity to capture the inspirations, insights, surprises, and conceptual advances that are woven into the history of these discoveries, but if left untold, may be lost from the permanent record.